← Back to ResourcesBreed Guides

 The short answer

 Cavaliers have moderate grooming demands.
-Medium silky single coat with feathering on ears/legs/tail/feet.
-Weekly brushing minimum (daily during spring/fall shedding), bath every 4–6 weeks, professional grooming every 6–12 weeks ($60–$95 in Calgary).
-Ear infection prevention is critical — ~40–50% of Cavaliers have ≥1/year due to long pendulous ears + canal hair + allergies.
-Weekly ear cleaning + thorough drying after baths is non-negotiable.
-Cavaliers don't require haircuts like Maltese/Yorkies — preserve natural coat with occasional foot/sanitary trims.
+Medium silky single coat with feathering on the ears, legs, tail, and feet.
+Brush weekly at minimum (daily through spring and fall sheds), bathe every 4 to 6 weeks, and book a professional groomer every 6 to 12 weeks ($60 to $95 in Calgary).
+Ear infection prevention is the critical piece.
+About 40 to 50 percent of Cavaliers get at least one a year due to long pendulous ears, canal hair, and allergies.
+Weekly ear cleaning and thorough drying after baths is non-negotiable.
+Cavaliers do not need haircuts the way Maltese or Yorkies do.
+Preserve the natural coat with occasional foot and sanitary trims.
 Cavaliers are NOT hypoallergenic.
-Calgary trimming considerations: feathering between paw pads should be flush for winter ice prevention.
+One Calgary-specific note: trim the feathering between paw pads flush for winter ice prevention.

 What kind of coat do Cavaliers have?